What to Wear in Your Professional Headshots

 Wardrobe Tips for Men

 Again.
 Fit is everything.
-I’ve had to Photoshop more boxy suits than I can count just to make them look less 90s.
+I’ve had to retouch more boxy suits than I can count just to make them look less 90s.
 Wide shoulders and baggy jackets add bulk and don’t do anyone any favors.
 If it feels a bit loose in person, it will look twice as big on screen.

-Bring layers if you can, a jacket, overshirt, or sweater.Avoid white t-shirts underneath the shirt too, they show up behind the tie and underneath the shirt, specially when a light shirt is hit by flash.
+Bring layers if you can, like a jacket, overshirt, or sweater.
+Choose a higher quality thread count for a button-up shirt.
 Iron or steam everything, especially collars.
-Even advancements in retouching tools, wrinkles are harder to fix than you’d think.
+Even with advancements in retouching tools, wrinkles are harder to fix than you’d think.

 If you wear glasses, clean them.
 A single smudge can reflect light and can take a lot of work to remove when an eyeball is behind the lens.

-Stick to mid-tone colours.
-Navy, grey, forest green, and charcoal always work.
-Avoid loud checked shirts or shiny fabrics.
 Keep it matte, clean, and sharp.
 The goal is to look confident and comfortable.

 Accessories, Grooming, and Styling Notes